wp-plugins/participants-database/readme.txt

 The idea is to use the database as a roster of volunteers, supporters, etc. for the organization, not the website.
 If there is a popular call for it, I can try to make this plugin's signups also be site users, but I am not sure if it's possible.

+= People are signing up, but emails are not getting sent =

+The most common reason emails are not being sent is because the WP application cannot send email.
+If you are having this problem, I suggest you install an SMTP plugin (like WP-Mail-SMTP) and use that plugin to test your email sending.
+Sometimes it is necessary to set up and use SMTP (which is not the default on most systems) to successfully send email.

 = I don't see anything on the page where I put the [pdb_record] shortcode.
 What's up? =

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.